 Our only hope for safe bike infrastructure that truly meets best practices*, in all honesty, is Millennials who are loving those electric scooters and starting to ask for safe places to ride them while commuting from mass transit stations to their corporate headquarters in our major cities, and yes, even out here in the burbs.** What will happen next is anyone’s guess.
 (Will the ‘burbs ban them?
 Will they allow them on sidewalks?
 Will they finally build safe routes?)
 But truth is at a crossroads, and I’m not left guessing anymore about why I can’t buy an avocado without putting my life at risk.

 * Must I mention Pointy again?
 See my book.
 You may also enjoy the suburb-city-related chapters titled Pedaling as Fast as I Can and Noodle Lady, as well as the epilogue.
-Note: I just dropped the cost of the instantly-downloadable edition to just $3.49 US for increased access-for-all.
 Click here to purchase on Amazon in either print or digital editions in all global markets.

 **The suburb-city where I live is the largest concentration of Fortune 500 headquarters in the southeastern United States.